Sila0001/cowordle/README.md

 - `server.js` - Main websocket server
 - `game-logic.js` - Validation logic (needs word lists)
 - `room-manager.js` - Multiplayer room handling
+- `allowed_guesses.txt` + `words.txt` - Allows for guesses such as "Adieu" to be made, and not letting words like "phpht" be the solution

 ### Frontend Files:
 - `src/App.jsx` - Main application component